-- Hire more specialists and support staff to assist at: - o Olathe Horticulture Research and Extension Center - o Research center near Wichita - o Student farm in Manhattan - o Extension locations across the state - Engage the following stakeholders about support and specialist needs: - o Community colleges, in particular Highland Community College, which has a research vineyard center in Wamego - o Kansas Legislature - o K-State Research and Extension administration - o K-State appropriate units - o KSCGA producer members - Develop partnerships with K-State, producers, vendors, elementary and secondary schools - Increased focus on Western Kansas and other areas - Increased interactions with KDA - Obtain additional specialty crop block grant funding for more specialty crop support and research - Update the economic impact study of the specialty crop industry for Kansas
+- Hire more specialists and support staff to assist at: - Olathe Horticulture Research and Extension Center - Research center near Wichita - Student farm in Manhattan - Extension locations across the state - Engage the following stakeholders about support and specialist needs: - Community colleges, in particular Highland Community College, which has a research vineyard center in Wamego - Kansas Legislature - K-State Research and Extension administration - K-State appropriate units - KSCGA producer members - Develop partnerships with K-State, producers, vendors, elementary and secondary schools. - Increase focus on Western Kansas and other areas. - Increase interactions with KDA. - Obtain additional specialty crop block grant funding for more specialty crop support and research. - Update the economic impact study of the specialty crop industry for Kansas.

-Development of Kansas specialty crop network to support mid- to large-scale food processors, including an expanded distribution network targeted for Tier 2 marketing outlets.
+Development of Kansas specialty crop network to support mid- to large-scale food processors, including an expanded distribution network targeted for Tier 2 marketing outlets

-- Work with Kansas Specialty Crop Growers Association to develop a crop network for all KSCGA members. - Discuss and submit grant(s) to investigate: - o Farm-to-market opportunities - o Under what conditions do commercial kitchens make sense - o Food contracts with large-scale buyers for producers - o Branding - o Cross-state possibilities for collaboration in all areas of specialty crop farming - Provide means for planning and education to growers for other markets beyond farmers' markets. - Work with KSCGA to develop a crop insurance network for all KSCGA members.
+- Work with Kansas Specialty Crop Growers Association to develop a crop network for all KSCGA members. - Discuss and submit grant(s) to investigate: - Farm-to-market opportunities - Under what conditions do commercial kitchens make sense 0 Food contracts with large-scale buyers for producers - Branding - Cross-state possibilities for collaboration in all areas of specialty crop farming - Provide means for planning and education to growers for other markets beyond farmers' markets. - Work with KSCGA to develop a crop insurance network for all KSCGA members.